cristal-ise/cristal-ise/webui/README_InitialDevSetup.md

 # Webui Project original development setup
-Based on version 14 of nx.dev, Angular and PrimeNG with sakai-ng application template
+Based on version 14 of nx.dev, Angular and PrimeNG with sakai-ng application template.
+Each stage shall create in a working application.

 ## Stage 1 - Use nx.dev to create the 'webui' angular project together with the 'admin' application

 1. `npx create-nx-workspace webui --preset=angular --appName=admin --style=scss --nxCloud=false`
 1. `cd webui` - all pathes bellow use relative path from this directory
-1. replace webui with `cristalise` prefix in these files:
+1. replace webui with `cristalise` prefix in these files bellow.
+(Note that you can replace 'cristalise' with your application specific prefix)
    - apps/admin/.eslintrc.json
    - apps/admin/project.json
    - apps/admin/src/app/app.component.ts